IgorGSoares/IgorGSoares/README.md

 - 🔭 Working with Unity Engine
 - 🌱 Studing Godot Engine and improving my art skills
-- 🗂️ You can check my Linktr.ee for more: https://linktr.ee/IgorGSoares
 - ⚡ Fun fact: During my internship, on of the games I helpt to develop won a "Best Game" trophy

 This GitHub repository serves as a space where I share some of my projects and learning experiences while I'm improving my own skills.
 Please feel free to explore and follow my progress!